Pigtailed External Cavity (ECL) Single-Frequency Lasers, Butterfly Package

 - Do not use Laser Viewing Cards in place of a proper Beam Trap.

 Lasers are categorized into different classes according to their ability to cause eye and other damage.
 The International Electrotechnical Commission (IEC) is a global organization that prepares and publishes international standards for all electrical, electronic, and related technologies.
 The IEC document 60825-1 outlines the safety of laser products.
 A description of each class of laser is given below:

 When operated within their specifications, laser diodes have extremely long lifetimes.
-However most failures occur from mishandling or operating the lasers beyond their maximum ratings.
-Laser Diodes are among the most static sensitive devices currently made.
-Since Thorlabs does not receive any warranty credit from our laser manufacturers we cannot guarantee the lasers after their sealed package has been open.
-Thorlabs will be happy to extend a full refund or credit for any lasers returned in their original sealed package.
+Most failures occur from mishandling or operating the lasers beyond their maximum ratings.
+Laser diodes are among the most static-sensitive devices currently made and proper ESD protection should be worn whenever handling a laser diode.
+Due to their extreme electrostatic sensitivity, laser diodes cannot be returned after their sealed package has been opened.
+Laser diodes in their original sealed package can be returned for a full refund or credit.

 Handling and Storage Precautions

 Because of their extreme susceptibility to damage from electrostatic discharge (ESD), care should be taken whenever handling and operating laser diodes.

 Use grounded anti-static wrist straps whenever handling diodes.